spanichella/ADSORB-tool/README.md

 #### Get started with the *"Machine-Learning-classifier"* component of Requirement-Collector
 Please clone this repository and copy the content of the folder **"Requirement-Collector-ML-Component"** in a local folder of your choice.
-Inside this folder you find the
+Inside this folder you find
   - The jar file ***Requirement-Collector-ML-Component-1.0.jar***  of the *"Requirement-Collector-ML-Component"*,
   - The folder ***"Resources"*** containing
       - the folder ***R-scripts*** all required R executable files for enabling the automated classification of requirements  specification  from Requirement: